 Comment: The treble damages penalty is unfair and excessively high.
 Two commenters stated that the treble damages penalty is unfair because it is not based on damages actually sustained by HUD.
 The commenters wrote that the penalties proposed are not treble damages but are actually numbers that are ten times HUD's actual losses on foreclosures.
 The commenters stated that the average losses incurred by HUD per foreclosure in 2003 were approximately $26,000, whereas an average penalty incurred per treble damages violation would be three times the average insurance claim, or approximately $276,000.
 One commenter explained the imposition of treble damages penalty is excessive in that the servicer “risks losing” three times the amount of the entire claim.
 Another commenter stated that treble damages should be limited to the amount of the borrower's current principal balance.

 HUD Response.
-The statutory language that added this triple penalty to the existing civil money penalty system states that the penalty shall be in the amount of three times the amount of any insurance benefits claimed for which the mortgagee failed to engage in loss mitigation.
+The statutory language that added this triple penalty to the existing civil money penalty Start Printed Page 21573system states that the penalty shall be in the amount of three times the amount of any insurance benefits claimed for which the mortgagee failed to engage in loss mitigation.
 HUD, in determining the treble damages penalty amount, must abide by the statutory directive.
 Furthermore, the penalty is a punitive damage that would be assessed based on the lender's failure to follow HUD's policies and regulations.
 It is designed to remind mortgagees of the importance of complying with existing regulations and policies that require lenders to engage in loss mitigation, which minimizes the risk that borrowers unnecessarily lose their homes.

 Comment: The TRS has no bright-line test.
 One commenter is concerned there is no “bright-line test” to determine a lender or mortgagee's placement in the TRS.